complexdatacollective/documentation.networkcanvas.com/_tutorials/building-a-protocol.md

 Next we need to choose a background image for the Sociogram.
 We can decide between using a default concentric circles background or adding our own image file from the resource library or from another location on our device.
 For this first example, we will choose the default option and specify that we want 3 circles skewed so that the middle is proportionally larger.

+Interviewer offers two modes for positioning nodes on the sociogram: "Manual", and "Automatic".

+- **Automatic mode** positions nodes when the stage is first shown by simulating physical forces such as attraction and repulsion.
+This simulation can be paused and resumed within the interview.
+When paused, the position of nodes can be adjusted manually.
+- **Manual mode** first places all nodes into a "bucket" at the bottom of the screen, from which the participant can drag nodes to their desired position.

+For this example, we will choose manual mode.

 ![Image](../../assets/img/architect-guide/sociogram-background.png)

 We will add a prompt for the stage that reads, "Please position the people you have named amongst the concentric circles.
 Place people who know each other together, and put people you are closer to towards the center of the circles."